inkandswitch/patchwork/core/elements/src/isolation/README.md

 ### Providers bridge

 DOM events do not cross iframe boundaries, so provider subscriptions (`patchwork:subscribe` events) from tools inside the iframe cannot reach host-side providers.
-An allowlist of bridgeable subscription types is managed on the host side.
-The iframe forwards all unclaimed `patchwork:subscribe` events to the host; the host checks the selector type against its allowlist and either answers or rejects.
+The providers bridge relays a configurable set of subscription types across the boundary via RPC.

+**Two-tier allowlist:**

+1. **`ALLOWED_PROVIDERS` (hard allowlist)** — a set of provider types that have been analyzed for security implications and are safe to bridge: `patchwork:contact` and `patchwork:selected-doc`.
+New types require independent security analysis before being added.
+Any type not in this set is rejected with a console warning.

+2. **`shared-providers` attribute (per-instance)** — the `<patchwork-isolation>` element reads a `shared-providers` attribute (comma-separated list of provider types).
+The effective bridged set is the intersection of this attribute and `ALLOWED_PROVIDERS`.
+No providers are bridged by default — the host must opt in.

-**Currently bridged types:**
+**Analyzed types:**

 - **`patchwork:contact`** — returns the user's contact document URL.
 Leaks minimal information (the user's own contact doc, which is auto-allowlisted as a special case).
 Used by comments-view and codemirror-base to tag comments with the current user.
 - **`patchwork:selected-doc`** — returns the currently selected document URLs.
 Used by history-view to know which document to show history for.
+Values are silently filtered to only include URLs already on the document allowlist (no prompting) — the semantic is "which of my allowlisted documents is selected," not "give me access to the selected document."

 **All other subscription types are rejected.** Bridging additional providers could leak document URLs or other sensitive information to the isolated context.

 **Value filter:** Before relaying values to the iframe, the bridge checks them for automerge URLs.
-Single URL values and arrays of URLs are checked against the document allowlist.
-Unknown URLs trigger a refresh of the allowlist (re-scanning root documents) and, if still unknown, a user prompt via `window.confirm()`.
-Approved URLs are added to the allowlist; rejected URLs are stripped from the response.
+For `patchwork:selected-doc`, non-allowlisted URLs are silently dropped (avoids spurious prompts during navigation when the iframe is about to be torn down and recreated).
+For other types, unknown URLs trigger a refresh of the allowlist and a user prompt via `window.confirm()` if still unknown.

 ### Unsafe modal